teilomillet/gollm/examples/README.md

 - For "provider not supported" errors, check that you're using a supported LLM provider and that the provider name is correctly specified in your configuration.
 - If you're having issues with a specific example, try running the `1_basic_usage.go` example first to ensure your setup is correct.

-For more detailed information on using the `goal` package, refer to the main README.md file in the project root directory. package, refer to the main README.md file in the project root directory.
+For more detailed information on using the `gollm` package, refer to the main README.md file in the project root directory. package, refer to the main README.md file in the project root directory.